Drenight/MIT6.824/FTVM_notes.md

 logging channel as soon as they arrive

 ## 3.4 Implementation Issues for Disk IOs
-bounce buffer?

-Bounce buffer, a cheaper way to avoid non-de page access, comparing with MMU protections on pages
+How to solve non-de in DISKIO? non-de brought by the fact:
+1. disk op can execute in parallel, simultaneous disk op access the same disk location bring non-de
+2. VM's implementation of disk IO uses **DMA**, the simultaneous disk op access the same memory pages bring non-de

+upper can be solve by detecting any such IO races, and force such racing disk ops to execute sequentially in the same way both primary and backup.

+3. a disk op can race with a memory access by an application(or OS) in a VM
+   - **e.g. if OS in a VM is reading a memory block, at the same time a disk read is occurring to that block**

+   1. page protection (expensive to modify MMU)
+      - when VM access the same page, there will be a trap, and VM can be paused until the disk operation completes.
+   2. Bounce Buffer (cheaper)
       - a temporary buffer, same size as the memory being accessed by a disk operation
       - a disk read operation is modified to read the specified data to the bounce buffer, and the data is copied to guest memory only as the IO completion is delivered
       - a disk write, data sent first copied to the bounce buffer, and the disk write is modified to write data from the bounce buffer

 > Q: How do Section 3.4's bounce buffers help avoid races?